 It's February 9th, 1964, and The Beatles are bringing the fever of Beatlemania to the United States for the first time.
 Specifically, it's the band's debut on The Ed Sullivan Show, and they were about to be greeted with a history-making reception from America, and potentially go deaf from their newfound fanbase.

 This movie follows some teenagers - hysterical fangirl Rosie, recently engaged Pam, aspiring photographer Grace, Beatle-hater Janet, obnoxious bully Tony, and Larry, who's driving - on their quest from Maplewood, New Jersey to New York, to get to see the Beatles in person - both for their appearance at the Ed Sullivan Theatre, and at the hotel where they're staying.
-Upon arrival in the city, they have to contend with a rabid crowd of Beatlemaniacs outside the hotel, a ton of security, and Richard, a Beatles superfan.
+Upon arrival in the city, they have to contend with a rabid crowd of Beatlemaniacs outside the hotel, a ton of security, and Richard (Eddie Deezen), a Beatles superfan.
 Hilarity Ensues.

 The soundtrack of the movie features many early Beatles songs: "I Want to Hold Your Hand," "Please Please Me," "I Saw Her Standing There," "Twist and Shout," "Money (That's What I Want)," "She Loves You" and much more.